 What is the link between accommodation and the Colleges?

 Our accommodation is split over the four colleges that make up the University of Roehampton.
-You will need to know which College you would like to live on and your preferred room type when applying for accommodation.
+You can live at any college.
+It does not have to be where you are studying.

 Can I apply for accommodation in more than one College?